ylolla/Breakeven-Tool-for-Hospitals-and-Physicians/README.md

 the full time employee.

 It is better to hire a full time employee in this scenario, although the inital onboarding of $50000 has to be invested, but in the long run(i.e after 125 hours) the hospital will end up spending more money if they hired a locum.

+This project was part of the academic paper done for Drexel Scholars Medical School program.